react-native-webrtc/react-native-callkeep/README.md

       If provided, the maximum number of calls in a single group, used for conferencing (Default: 1, no conferencing)
     - `supportsVideo`: boolean (optional)
       If provided, whether or not the application supports video calling (Default: true)
+    - `displayCallReachabilityTimeout`: number in ms (optional) If provided, starts a timeout that check if the application is reachable and end the call if not (Default: null) You'll have to call `setReachable()` as soon as your Javascript application is started.
   - `android`: object
     - `alertTitle`: string (required)
       When asking for _phone account_ permission, we need to provider a title for the `Alert` to ask the user for it